-Dr. Melissa A. Kenney is the Associate Director of Knowledge Initiatives at the University of Minnesota’s Institute on the Environment where she directs efforts to build synergy across IonE’s broad scientific research portfolio.
-To achieve this goal, she collaborates with faculty, community partners, the University of Minnesota’s systemwide campuses, and the IonE management team to launch new research efforts in support of IonE’s impact goal initiatives on carbon neutrality, sustainable land use, and safe drinking water.
+Dr. Melissa A. Kenney (she/her) is the Director of Research and Knowledge Initiatives at the University of Minnesota’s Institute on the Environment where she directs efforts to build synergy across IonE’s broad scientific research portfolio.
+To achieve this goal, she collaborates with faculty, community partners, the University of Minnesota’s systemwide campuses, and the IonE staff to launch knowledge initiatives in support of IonE’s impact goal initiatives on carbon neutrality, sustainable land use, and safe drinking water.

 In addition to Dr. Kenney’s multidisciplinary scientific research, she has extensive experience in high-level science policy coordination and relationship building between Federal and academic institutions.
 Her research has led to the operationalization of decision support visualization changes for the NOAA temperature and precipitation outlooks in September 2021 and proof-of-concept national climate indicator system released by the U.S. Global Change Research Program (USGCRP) in May 2015, which continues to be updated and expanded to this day as part of sustained U.S. National Climate Assessment products.
 In her former role as a AAAS Science and Technology Policy Fellow, she played a role in visioning a transboundary climate early warning system in the Columbia River basin, facilitated academic center collaborations via a NOAA and NSF partnership, advised several federal agencies on enhancing their social science research agendas, and recommended methods to quantify the value of Federal programs.
-In recognition of her public engagement leadership, she was part of the inaugural cohort of AAAS Leshner Leadership Institute Public Engagement Fellows, where she focused on enhancing stakeholder-engaged research to create climate-resilient solutions in the U.S. and Chesapeake Bay region.
+In recognition of her public engagement leadership, she was part of the inaugural cohort of AAAS Leshner Leadership Institute Public Engagement Fellows.

-Dr. Kenney is also an Associate Research Professor in Environmental Decision Science at the University of Maryland.
-Previously, she was research faculty in the Department of Geography and Environmental Engineering at Johns Hopkins University and a postdoctoral scholar with the National Center for Earth-Surface Dynamics at the University of Minnesota and Johns Hopkins University.
+Previously, Dr. Kenney was an Associate Research Professor in Environmental Decision Science at the University of Maryland, and she was research faculty in the Department of Geography and Environmental Engineering at Johns Hopkins University.
+She was a postdoctoral scholar with the National Center for Earth-Surface Dynamics at the University of Minnesota and Johns Hopkins University.
 She earned a Ph.D. from Duke University, focused on integrating water quality and decision models.

 Google Scholar: https://scholar.google.com/citations?user=Ji3gg-gAAAAJ&hl=en